Volunteer

 Represent PAWS at off-site public adoption events, introduce animals to potential adopters, raise funds for our lifesaving efforts, and spread the word about what we do!
 We hold hundreds of adoption and fundraising events throughout the year in various locations in the city and beyond.
 These incredibly important opportunities depend on positive, outgoing volunteers to make them happen.

-There are opportunities at every PAWS location:
+Current opportunities at each PAWS location:

 Old City Adoption Center